AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

    >[!NOTE]
    >
-   >   If the users you want to share with are not available to share with, make sure the users have user and admin access to Customer Journey Analytics in the Adobe Admin Console.
+   >   If the users you want to share with are not available, make sure the users have user and admin access to Customer Journey Analytics in the Adobe Admin Console.

 1. Continue with [Send data to Experience Platform Edge](#send-data-to-experience-platform-edge)